Top Attractions to See in Calaveras County

-After all, there are several Gold Rush era buildings, Giant Sequoia trees and spectacular underground caves.
-What’s more, Calaveras County is an important wine region whose history predates California’s statehood.
+Are you aware of how many attractions you can enjoy in Calaveras County?
+If not, you might surprised how much you can see and do in California’s Sierra Foothills.
+After all, there are several Gold Rush-era buildings, Giant Sequoia trees, and spectacular underground caves.
+Moreover, Calaveras County is an important wine region whose history predates California’s statehood.
 There’s even a popular ski area just outside the county boundary at Bear Valley.
-In fact, there are so many amazing attractions in the Mother Lode, you may need make a second visit or extend your stay.
+There are so many unique attractions in Mother Lode that you may need to make a second visit or extend your stay.

 Angels Camp Museum